Planning to have your dream wood home, but scared of myths and stories that fly around them?

 Insurance of a log home is the same as that of the insurance of a brick-motor home.
 However, the location of the house and the proximity to the fire station also matters.
 If you have a log cabin far from a fire hydrant, insurance rates will vary and are more likely to depend on the emergency services excess.

 Myth 7: Constructing a log home is quite difficult

 Although the construction of log homes is different from the traditional one, it’s not overly complicated to construct and design.
 Some constructions depend on the type of log package you chose.
-For instance, if you choose pre-cutting log package, you will get most of the logs pre-labeled.
+For instance, if you choose a pre-cutting log package, you will get most of the logs pre-labelled.
 You just have to open it and assemble them.
 However, other logs are of a random length so that you can use them to different locations throughout the house.

-Myth 8: These houses hurt the Mother Nature
+Myth 8: These houses hurt Mother Nature

 Since most of the logs used in the log homes are cut from dead timber wood, they don’t put any harm to the environment.
 Green trees are mostly avoided, as they cause more settling issues in the construction of a log home.
 Also, dead standing trees cut the overall cost and help in preventing forest fires.

 Myth 9: Cracks are a big problem in log homes

 Checks or cracks in logs are natural!
 Just make sure that cracks are not at the topside or to the exterior of the log where rain, dirt and snow can enter.
 To prevent it, clean the log often or add borate rods to keep home dry and moisture-free.
 You can also fill the cracks with backer rod and caulk.

 If the above myths are obstructing your idea of having a dream log home, surpass them and live the lifestyle you always wanted!